vicci/360Vicci/README.md

 ##Instructions
 **Website:** www.getvicci.com/alphaManager

-**Guide:** There are no admin privledges yet, so just sign up like a normal user.
+**Guide:** There are no admin users yet, so just sign up like a normal user.

 ##Idea, Features, and Architecture